sahaiash/sahaiash/README.md

 	•	👋 Hi, I’m Ashutosh Vinayak Sahai, a 3rd-year engineering student.
-	•	👀 I’m interested in Data Structures, Algorithms, Full-Stack Development (MERN), and Graph Algorithms.
+	•	👀 I’m interested in Data Structures, Algorithms, and Full-Stack Development (MERN).
 	•	🌱 I’m currently learning Dynamic Programming, Express.js, and Backend Development.
 	•	💞️ I’m looking to collaborate on open-source projects and development work that leverages AI/ML or backend systems.
-	•	📫 You can reach me at [your email/contact] or connect on LinkedIn.
+	•	📫 You can reach me at sahaiashutoshvinayak@gmail.com.
 	•	😄 Pronouns: He/Him